What Is Water Hammer?

 Water Hammer Arrestors

-Where to install them: Near the shutoff valves of washing machines, dishwashers, and toilets — within 6 feet of the problem valve is ideal.
-A plumber can install them in 1–2 hours.
+Where to install them: On both hot and cold supply lines near the shutoff valves of washing machines, dishwashers, and ice maker lines.
+Placement should be within a few feet of the quick-closing valve.
+A plumber can typically install them in 1-2 hours.

 Pressure Reducing Valve (PRV) Installation